Carolina Acute Stroke Training (CAST)

 Each module ends with a “Completion Certificate” which indicates learning hours for a wide range of learners.
 The learning hours include time for reviewing the module, discussing it with colleagues, and reviewing additional resources.

-The CAST program includes six on-line modules:
+The CAST program includes nine on-line modules:

 - Module 1: Anatomy & Physiology – 1.5 hrs